ahanaraghuvanshi/node-telehash/README.md

        }
     });

-OnConnect(peer) will be called when a channel is sucessfully opened with a new 'peer'.
+onConnect(peer) will be called when a channel is sucessfully opened with a new 'peer'.

     function onConnect( peer ){
        peer.data = function(msg){